 - Complete the form and obtain your faculty sponsor's signature.

-- Return the instructor-signed form to 296 Barrows no later than Friday at 4 pm during the 2nd week of classes (spring or fall semester) or Friday at 4 pm during the 1st week of summer classes (Summer sessions A and D).
+- Return the instructor-signed form to 296 Barrows no later than 4pm on Friday of the 2nd week of classes (spring or fall semester) or Friday at 4 pm of the 1st week of summer classes (Summer sessions A and D).

 Your Independent Study/Internship proposal will be submitted by the Undergraduate Office for departmental review.
 Once approved, you will be emailed a Course Control Number to enroll for the units.